Thematic analysis: A step-by-step guide for UX researchers

 You can use deductive analysis alone or alongside inductive analysis, to further delve into themes you’ve uncovered and early hypotheses.

-When conducting deductive thematic analysis, your existing theories will come from previous user research and hypotheses relating to your users.
-Start with these theories to conduct deductive analysis in four steps:
+When conducting deductive thematic analysis, your existing theories will come from previous user research and existing assumptions about your users.

 1. Theory development: Develop theories like ‘users need feature A to fulfill use case B’